Gül Mosque: Byzantine period

-Ottoman period

 After the Ottoman conquest, the basement of the church fell into ruin and was used as naval dockyard.
 Close to the building, Seyhülislam Molla Hüsrev Mehmet Effendi (died 1480) established a vakıf (foundation) and erected a small mosque (Küçük Mustafa Paşa Mescidi) and a bath (Küçük Mustafa Paşa Hamamı), which still exists.

 In 1490, the ruined church was repaired and converted into a mosque.
 During the reign of Selim II, between 1566 and 1574, a minaret was erected by Hassam Pasha, a supplier to the Ottoman navy.
 Afterwards the mosque was often named after him.
 Between 1573 and 1578, during his sojourn in Istanbul, the German preacher Stephan Gerlach visited the mosque and identified it with the church of Hagia Theodosia.
 During that century a local holy man named Gül Baba was allegedly buried in the building.
 It is possible that the mosque was actually named after him.

 During the 17th and 18th centuries, the upper part of the church-mosque was badly damaged by earthquakes.
 Eventually Sultan Murad IV restored it, rebuilding the dome and its pendentives, almost the whole west side, the vaults at the southwest and northwest corners, and the minaret.

 The building escaped the fire which ravaged the quarter in 1782, and was restored again by Sultan Mahmud II (1808–1839), who added the wooden Sultan's lodge.